ebrarhosgul/flight-tracker/README.md

 ## 🚀 Overview

 SkyTrack is a modern web application that allows users to track flights in real-time.
-Unlike standard tracking apps, it implements a **hybrid data architecture** to optimize API usage while maintaining a smooth, "live" user experience through client-side physics simulation.
+Unlike standard tracking apps, it focuses on real-time data visualization by integrating an interactive map with live-updating charts.
+It efficiently manages state to display dynamic altitude and speed metrics for selected flights.

-Built with **Next.js 15 (App Router)**, it focuses on performance metrics, accessibility (WCAG), and engineering best practices.
+Built with **Next.js 16 (App Router)**, it focuses on performance metrics, accessibility (WCAG), and engineering best practices.

 ## ✨ Key Features